 Risks and Benefits of Stem Cell Therapy for Knees

 We’re already aware of the several risks associated with knee replacement surgery.
 They’re big and scary.
 When you choose stem cell therapy as an alternative for knee replacement, however, most of those risks evaporate.

-The biggest risk you’ll face is the risk of infection, but that is extremely rare because the procedure is so minimally invasive.
+The biggest risk you’ll face is the risk of infection, but that’s extremely rare because the procedure is minimally invasive.

 The benefits of stem cell treatment for knees, on the other hand, are huge.
 Check it out.

 Compared to surgery, the procedure is quick.

 We have our equipment and labs in-house, and the outpatient procedure can be done in a single day (a few hours, to be more precise).

 Your initial consultation, exam, and treatment planning are all done for at a low cost to help reduce your treatment expenses.

 We do not produce synthetic stem cells.
 We don’t even use donor cells from embryos or other adults.
 Instead, we use your own stem cells.
 We literally take your stem cells from one part of your body and inject them into your knees or other problem areas.
 And the treatment is complete in one sitting.